Honey Lemon Soda: Reception

 By July 2024, Honey Lemon Soda had over 13 million copies in circulation.

 In 2021, the series was nominated at the 45th Kodansha Manga Awards in the shōjo category.
 It also ranked 40th in Da Vinci magazine's "Book of the Year" list for that year.
+In 2026, the anime adaptation was nominated for Best Romance at the 10th Crunchyroll Anime Awards.
+It was also nominated in the Daruma for Best Romance Anime category at the Japan Expo Awards in the same year.